Etheryen/odin-todo-list/README.md

 # odin-todo-list
-A todo-list with due dates written in vanilla js.
+A todo-list with due dates, written in vanilla js.